Editor’s note: This post was updated on June 16, 2022

-Yet even if your kids aren’t enrolled in a summer day camp, you can re-create some of that summer camp magic at home.
+Yet even if your kids aren’t enrolled in a summer day camp, some of that same fun can happen at home.
+Even better, it can often happen without you having to play the role of Camp Leader.

-To help keep your children busy and active in July and August, Active for Life has created free weekly “Day Camp At Home” activity plans designed for busy families like yours!
+To help keep your children busy and active in July and August, Active for Life has created free weekly “DIY Summer Camp” activity plans designed for busy families like yours!

 Every week, we have new ideas for games, activities, arts and crafts, book recommendations, and more.
 Follow along with us as we explore these themes (here’s a printable colouring sheet [PDF] your child can fill in as you go, if you wish):